-- Enhanced Corporate Social Responsibility profile – sends a strong sustainability in action message
+- Enhanced Corporate Social Responsibility profile – sends strong sustainability in action message

 Energy Conservation Measures (ECMs) in an energy savings project

-Energy savings project (s) or energy efficiency retrofit upgrade projects involves a combination of energy conservation measures (ECMs), which may include installing new energy saving technology or refurbishing and optimising existing equipment.
-ECMs typically considered in energy savings projects include:
+Energy savings project (s) or energy efficiency retrofit upgrade projects involves a combination of energy conservation measures (ECMs), which may include installing new energy-saving technology or refurbishing and optimising existing equipment.
+ECMs typically considered in an energy savings project include: